 PT Anugerah Pharmindo Lestari (APL) Won 'Community Initiative' Award and 'Outstanding Leader in Asia' Title for Its President Director at the Asia Corporate Excellence & Sustainability Awards 2021

-The title was presented to APL for leading the programmes that contribute significantly to the community, having clear objectives and high level of involvement from employees and top management in its sustainability programmes, as well as having a strong alignment with its core business activities.
+The title was presented to APL for leading the programmes that contribute significantly to the community, having clear objectives and high level of involvement from employees and top management in its sustainability programmes, and having a strong alignment with its core business activities.

 APL's President Director, Christophe Piganiol, was also named as 'Outstanding Leader in Asia'.
 He was awarded for his ability to thrive and lead the team which contributed greatly to the growth of the business.
 He also believes a big aspect of success is the way leader can lead the team with care, which is critical trait as a leader, and it is needed much more than ever now.

 "It is our honour to be recognised as one of the 'community initiative award' and 'outstanding leader in Asia'.
 In APL, sustainability has been embedded in our DNA.
 Under the four pillars, we took initiatives that aim to help the community and build a healthier future for Indonesia.
 This recognition will energize us to continue embedding sustainability in all that we do.
-The distinction that comes from winning as outstanding leader in Asia strengthens my resolve to provide even better conducive environment for the team to develop, and to help the community at large with a particular focus on developing the next generation of leaders who are passionate about driving innovation that makes healthcare more accessible to the Indonesian people," said Christophe Piganiol, President Director, APL.
+The distinction that comes from winning as outstanding leader in Asia strengthens my resolve to provide even better conducive environment for the team to develop, and to help the community at large with a particular focus to develop the next generation of leaders who are passionate to drive innovation that makes healthcare more accessible to the Indonesian people," said Christophe Piganiol, President Director, APL.